 As an Episcopal Church, we are:

-- A COMMUNAL CHURCH: We believe that the Church is not a congregation of individuals, but that we are all one in the person of Jesus Christ and that together we proclaim the Good News of God’s love for the entire world in his name.
-We also believe that this unity extends to the whole worldwide Church.
+- A COMMUNAL CHURCH: We believe that the Church is not a congregation of individuals, but that we are all one in the person of Jesus Christ.
+Together we proclaim the Good News of God’s love for the entire world in his name and believe that this unity extends to the whole worldwide Church.

 - A TRADITIONAL CHURCH We affirm the place of the Apostles’ and Nicene Creeds as statements of Faith handed down from the Early Church as well as the writings of the Early Church Fathers (and occasionally Mothers!)
 Our liturgical life comes to us from The Book of Common Prayer (1979), a descendant of the English Prayer Books and the Liturgies of the Early Church.
 Our Church is governed by Bishops who are Successors to the Apostles and who guard the teachings of the Church as was the governance of the early church, and are the foundations of faith on which we are to build.

 - A SACRAMENTAL CHURCH We believe that the love Jesus Christ is given to us through “outward and visible signs” or sacraments, especially Baptism and The Holy Eucharist (Communion, the Lord’s Supper).
-We also celebrate the Sacraments of Confirmation, Marriage, Ordination, Anointing of the Sick, and Ordination.
+We also celebrate the Sacraments of Confirmation, Marriage, Ordination, and Anointing of the Sick.
 Our Sunday Eucharist is an affirmation of our unity in Christ, “One Bread, One Body,” and that we are called to go into the world to be the Body of Christ in the name of Jesus.

-- A PROPHETIC CHURCH We believe that we are called to faithfully proclaim God’s gracious love for all people and to work for justice in the world especially the poor, the marginalized and the outcast.
+- A PROPHETIC CHURCH We believe that we are called to faithfully proclaim God’s gracious love for all people and to work for justice in the world especially on behalf of the poor, the marginalized and the outcast.

 - A THINKING CHURCH We believe that God gave each of us a brain to use rationally.
 We believe God reveals the Divine to us not only through the Bible and the Church but also through Science, Literature, and Beauty.